CassiePeele/Cordage/README.md

 ### About

 Cobwebs are annoying, fishing is boring, and spiders are creepy.
 So what do you do when you need string?
-How about just make some?
+Just make some!

 Cordage allows you to craft string using natural fibrous resources.
 It adds three shapeless crafting recipes using tallgrass, saplings, or vines, as seen below.
 This could be useful in skyblock-style maps without Ex Nihilo, or simply as a peaceful alternative to killing spiders in any kind of map.

-Cordage also registers `minecraft:tallgrass` (Item ID 31) to the Ore Dictionary under the name "tallgrass" for use in one of the recipes.

-This should be compatible with virtually any other mod or combination of mods (any mod items oreDictionaried as `tallgrass`, `treeSapling`, or `vine` will work).
+Cordage uses the tags `minecraft:saplings`, `forge:tallgrass`, and `forge:vines` for recipes, so other mod items which use these tags should work as well.

-As of [version 1.1](https://minecraft.curseforge.com/projects/cordage/files/2338568 "cordage-1.10.2-1.1.jar"), you can also turn rotten flesh into Sinew (with a similar shapeless recipe), which can then be crafted into string.
+You can also turn rotten flesh into sinew, which can in turn be made into string.

 ---

 ### Recipes

-![2 tallgrass make 1 string][tallgrass recipe]
+![crafting tallgrass into string][tallgrass recipe]

-![2 saplings make 2 string][treeSapling recipe]
+![crafting saplings into string][saplings recipe]

-![2 vines make 2 string][vine recipe]
+![crafting vines into string][vines recipe]
+![crafting flesh into sinew][sinew recipe]
+![crafting sinew into string][sinew-string recipe]

-[tallgrass recipe]: https://i.imgur.com/HhE1zF1.gif "tallgrass recipe"
+[tallgrass recipe]: images/grass_string.gif "tallgrass recipe"
+[saplings recipe]: images/saplings_string.gif "saplings recipe"
+[vines recipe]: images/vines_string.gif "vines recipe"
-[treeSapling recipe]: https://i.imgur.com/bvBSjKS.gif "treeSapling recipe"
+[sinew recipe]: images/flesh_sinew.gif "vines recipe"
-[vine recipe]: https://i.imgur.com/sM8dhWv.png "vine recipe"
+[sinew-string recipe]: images/sinew_string.gif "sinew to string recipe"